Annealed almost periodic entropy: The three-entropy formula

-Next we consider the possibility of entropy of `other orders'.
-Let $\phi \in \S_k(\A)$ and let $p$ be a positive real number.
-If $\tr_{d_n}\circ \pi_n \to \tau$ superexponentially in probability, then essentially the same proof as for Theorem~\ref{thm:three-entropy} gives the generalization
+\begin{rmk} Besides $\rmh^\ann_{\bspi}$ and $\rmh_{\bspi}^0$, one could consider entropies of `other orders'.
+However, if~\eqref{eq:traces-fast} holds, then these do not seem to lead to anything new.
+Indeed, if $\phi\in \B(\A,\rmM_k)_+$ and $p > 0$, then essentially the same proof as for Theorem~\ref{thm:three-entropy} gives the generalization